filestack/filestack-ios/README.md

 // The view controller that will be presenting the image picker. let presentingViewController = self

-let uploadRequest = client.uploadFromDocumentPicker(viewController: presentingViewController, uploadProgress: { (progress) in
+let uploader = client.uploadFromDocumentPicker(viewController: presentingViewController, uploadProgress: { (progress) in
     // Here you may update the UI to reflect the upload progress. print("progress = \(String(describing: progress))") }) { (response) in